 Perioral Dermatitis Food Sensitivities on the Elimination Diet

 Once an autoimmune response is triggered, your body needs to be brought back into balance by eliminating disruptive toxins so it can heal.
-An important change to make is eliminating foods your body is allergic or sensitive to.
+An important change to make is eliminating foods your body is allergic to or sensitive to.

 Although food allergens and sensitivities are both harmful, they respond differently in the body.